Mr7F/sublime-jumper/readme.md

 - popup: we show a popup, but you will see a shadow and you can not jump to the first line
 - sheet: the default implementation, only drawback is that when you are in "label typing" mode, you can not select text with the mousse

-# Select Next Selection Match
-The command `select_next_same_selection` will select the next / previous text matching the current selection (you can also add it to the current selection, and it will be the same as `find_under_expand`).

-# Quick Scope
+## Quick Scope
-Taking inspiration from [Quick Scope](https://github.com/unblevable/quick-scope), each words get labelled by one letter inside of it, pressing a shortcut and then that letter will jump at the *start* of the word.
+Taking inspiration from [Quick Scope](https://github.com/unblevable/quick-scope), each words get labelled by one letter inside of it, pressing a shortcut and then that letter will jump at the *start* of the word (the label is case insensitive to go faster).

 ```
-this is a test
+This is a test
 |    |  |  |

 ```